madeleinejdavis/interiors.madeleinedavis.com/README.md

 # About

-Madeleine is a life long organizer and design nut.
-She was born, raised and is living in Brooklyn, NY.
-She graduated with a BFA in Furniture Design from the Rhode Island School of Design.
-She's a nester who loves to help others master their organizational fears and rouse their inner interior designer.
-She loves a good read and a happy dog.
+I am a life long organizer and design nut.
+I was born, raised and am living in Brooklyn, NY.
+I graduated with a BFA in Furniture Design from the Rhode Island School of Design.
+I am a nester who loves to help others master their organizational fears and rouse their inner interior designer.
+I love a good read and a happy dog.